xantin/bio/README.md

-# bio
+# Bio

+Ing.
 David Dutkovsky

+## contacts
+phone1: +420 737 266 970
+phone2: +886
+email: david.dutkovsky@gmail.com

+## summary
 Technological-minded with deep technical background in software development and huge interest in cutting-the-edge technology.
 David Dutkovský is a very passionate about creating value through the ideas and subsequently bringing them to the life.
-I'm usually using what is good enough for implementing
+I'm usually using what is good enough for implementing.

 [linkedin](https://tw.linkedin.com/in/daviddutkovsky)
 [twitter](https://twitter.com/daviddutkovsky)